Schnittcher/IPS-Shelly/ShellyPlus1/README_en.md

    Field        | Description
    ------------ | -------------
    MQTT Topic   | The Topic (shellyplus1pm-deviceid) of the Shelly Plus 1PM is entered here.
+   Device       | The Type of the Shelly Plus 1.

    ## 2. Functions